YiliangLin/yilianglin-research-group/content/news/2023 Nature Sustainability/index.md

 ---
-title: Our collaborative work on microbial hybrids for wastewater treatment is is published in Nature Sustainability!
+title: Our collaborative work on microbial hybrids for wastewater treatment is published in Nature Sustainability!
 date: 2023-10-16
 ---